Statutory Sick Pay

 For a full collection of detailed guidance for employees and employers on statutory sick pay, statutory maternity pay, statutory paternity pay and statutory adoption pay, please see GOV.UK.

-For the special SSP rules that have been introduced if employees cannot work because of coronavirus, see our dedicated section.
+For the special SSP rules that were introduced if employees could not work because of coronavirus, see our dedicated section.